A Brief History

 An era came to an end in 2005, when Tex Burt, executive director for 30 years, retired.
 Don Maleto assumed the post until moving on to run the Connecticut Alliance of Boys and Girls Clubs.
 During that time, the Club began a significant expansion of the Cuno Camp facilities, erecting covered pavilions, a challenge course and other significant amenities designed to create the perfect camp experience.

-In 2013, the Club welcomed Castle Bank founder Larry McGoldrick as the new Executive Director, a post he holds as of 2019.
+In 2013, the Club welcomed Castle Bank founder Larry McGoldrick as the new Executive Director, a post he held unitl retiring at the end of 2019.

-For over the last 130 years, the Club has provided a safe and positive place for tens of thousands of youth, created friendships that would last lifetimes and become part of the critical infrastructure of the City of Meriden.
+Over the last 130+ years, the Club has provided a safe and positive place for tens of thousands of youth, created friendships that would last lifetimes and become part of the critical infrastructure of the City of Meriden.
 We are proud to be leaders in the field of youth development and look forward to serving the children of the area for many years to come.

 We thank all of the staff, the many supporters and the volunteers, current and former, that have worked so hard for so long to create a place where Great Futures Start.